summerfieldlab/summerfieldlab.github.io/projects.md

 ## Current Projects / Funding

 We are currently funded by the [Wellcome Trust](https://wellcome.ac.uk/) and the [Cooperative AI Foundation](https://cooperativeai.org).
-Students have funding from diverse sources, including the [Medical Research Council UK](https://mrc.ukri.org), the [Economic and Social Research Council UK](https://esrc.ukri.org) as well as private sources.
+Students have funding from diverse sources, including the [Medical Research Council UK](https://mrc.ukri.org), the [Economic and Social Research Council UK](https://esrc.ukri.org), the [Clarendon Fund](https://www.clarendonscholarsassociation.co.uk/about-the-fund) as well as private sources.

 Currently, major projects in the lab include the following: